Clasikpaige/Binaryxploit/README.md

 ## Legal Disclaimer

 This tool is intended for educational and testing purposes only.
-Make sure you have explicit permission before using it against any network or system.
-The developers of this tool are not responsible for any misuse or damage caused.
+Make sure you have explicit permission before using it against any network or system. i wont be responsible for any misuse or damage caused.